Paul Thompson (basketball)

-Paul Stanford Thompson (born May 25, 1961) was an American former professional basketball player who played in the National Basketball Association (NBA).
+Paul Stanford Thompson (born May 25, 1961) is an American former professional basketball player who played in the National Basketball Association (NBA).
 He was drafted in the third round of the 1983 NBA draft by the Cleveland Cavaliers.
 In 1985, Thompson was traded to the Milwaukee Bucks for two draft picks.
 Later in the year, he signed with the Philadelphia 76ers after being waived by the Bucks.